 It’s getting down to the wire and we don’t know about you, but our kids have multiple Halloween events to attend.
 If you need some inspiration, or just want to mix things up and show some NYC pride at a gathering, we’ve got ideas.
-Read on to consider our favorite New York City-inspired costumes for 2018, which have just the right amount of NYC attitude.
+Read on to consider our favorite New York City-inspired costumes for 2019, which have just the right amount of NYC attitude.
+PS: Don’t miss these Halloween-related events for kids throughout October, and if you’re looking for the best places to trick-or-treat in NYC, these are our picks!

 King Kong Tableau